 Flare ups or worsening of arthritic symptoms is commonly associated with cold or poor weather conditions.
-Largely the evidence is anecdotal but more in the last few years has there been more research in this area.
-In fact a recent study found that over 65% of arthritis sufferers found their symptoms varied depending on the weather.
+The evidence is largely anecdotal, but further research in this field has found that over 65% of arthritis sufferers say their symptoms changed depending on the weather.
+In a separate study, research found that every 10 degree drop in temperature translated to higher levels of pain among arthritic patients.

-This may have an effect on your joints.
 The lower pressure around your joints may cause tissue to swell and if the joint is already inflamed or swollen due to arthritis, the additional swelling may cause tissue to push on muscles and nerves, further worsening pain.
-However to confuse matters further, a recent Dutch study of 222 people with osteoarthritis of the hip suggested that pain and stiffness was very slightly worse in periods of rising barometric pressure and humidity!

 So should you move to Hawaii?
 Well not for your arthritis.
 If you have bad knee or shoulder pain, it is likely that the pain will travel with you.
 In fact, mammals tend to rapidly adapt to their climate and that changes in climate are all relative to where you are currently living.